Determining Child Custody in Alpharetta

 If the original agreement no longer meets a family’s needs, there is also a process of determining modifications.
 Regardless of whether you are working towards an agreement or seeking to modify an existing arrangement, a dedicated team of child custody lawyers can help guide you through the process.

-How is Child Custody Determined?
+How Is Child Custody Determined?

 In Alpharetta, child custody is determined based on the standard of the best interest of the child.
 This is intended to be very broad and to give the judge a great deal of discretion in deciding what is in the child’s best interest.

-Alpharetta child custody lawyers could help ease the process of determining the best interests of the child by developing a strategy to build a case for custody.
-A reliable attorney would also have a network of professionals, such as a child therapist or a forensic psychologist who could get involved in the case, address any issues that are going on, and testify, if needed.
+Alpharetta child custody attorneys could help ease the process of determining the best interests of the child by developing a strategy to build a case for custody.
+A reliable lawyer would also have a network of professionals, such as a child therapist or a forensic psychologist who could get involved in the case, address any issues that are going on, and testify, if needed.
 Essentially, child custody is determined based on the judge’s understanding of what situation would be best for the child’s wellbeing and an attorney can help create a picture that displays what that would be.

 Types of Custody

-There are two types of custody in Alpharetta.
+There are two types of custody in Georgia.
 The first is legal custody which is who makes decisions regarding the children.
 The vast majority of the time, parents have joint legal custody and could be equally involved in making decisions regarding their children.
 The court can also determine who has final decision-making authority if the parents could not agree on a big issue, such as medical care or an educational matter, but both parents generally can be involved in important decisions.

 The second is physical custody which refers to the home in which the children primarily reside.
 The children live with the parent with primary physical custody most of the time.
-However, there are often equal custody arrangements in which parents split physical custody evenly.
+However, there are often equal custody arrangements in which Alpharetta parents split physical custody evenly.

 Making Modifications